ludwigwinkler/ludwigwinkler.github.io/globalizedfinance/_posts/2022-10-10-moneylaundering.md

 In principal, money laundering consists of three distinct stages: placement, layering, and integration.
 Personally, I use the terms entry, obfuscation, and integration which are more vivid terms in my opinion.

-The first step is to place the money at the entrance points of the modern financial system.
+The first step is to place the money at the entry points of the modern financial system.
 If you got cash, you get 'smurfs' which repeatedly deposit money amounts just below the reporting line.
-Usually, deposits below 10.000 USD don't have to be reported in the US, which led to bank tellers close to the Mexican border on the US side receiving up to 400.000 USD of deposits per week in cartel-linked accounts parceled out in 10k portions and brought by local Americans to reduce suspicion.
+Usually, deposits below 10.000 USD don't have to be reported in the US, which led to bank tellers close to the Mexican border on the US side receiving up to 400.000 USD of deposits per week in cartel-linked accounts parceled out in 10k portions and deposited by local Americans to reduce suspicion.

 The second step is to obfuscate the origin of the cash.
 You start moving money through different accounts or start to create round-about invoices with complicit companies.